8rents/cmder/docs/02-directories-versioning.md

 ## Making a Git Repository

 Since we’re going to create a whole new directory structure, let’s first create a git repository, exclude unneeded folders and then push it to GitHub for backup.

-### Excluding the `vendor` folder

-Since the `vendor` folder is used to house 3rd party libraries and plugins, we don’t need to actually back it up.

-In your `.gitignore` or your GitHub Desktop client ignore the `vendor` folder.

-Then commit and push the repo up to GitHub.

 ## Redesigning Cmder Directory Structure